libktx/ktx/scene2d/README.md

 #### `Stage`

 `Stage` is a crucial part of the `Scene2D` API.
 It contains the root actor that is the parent of all of the displayed widgets.
 It handles input processing, rendering and resizing.
-If you are unfamiliar with `Stage` API, try reading one of the resources listed at the bottom of the page.
+If you are unfamiliar with `Stage` API, try reading the resources listed at the bottom of the page.

 Initiating `Stage` instances: